United Nations Guiding Principles on Business and Human Rights: History

 John Ruggie, Special Representative of the UN Secretary General and author of the UN Guiding Principles on Business and Human Rights.

 The UNGPs came as a result of several decades of UN efforts to create global human rights standards for businesses.
 In the early 1970s, the United Nations Economic and Social Council requested that the Secretary General create a commission group to study the impact of transnational corporations (TNCs) on development processes and international relations.
 The UN created the Commission on Transnational Corporations in 1973, with the goal of formulating a corporate code of conduct for TNCs.
-The Commission’s work continued into the early 1990s, but the group was ultimately unable to ratify an agreeable code due to various disagreements between developed and developing countries.
+The Commission's work continued into the early 1990s, but the group was ultimately unable to ratify an agreeable code due to various disagreements between developed and developing countries.
 The group was dissolved in 1994.
 The debate concerning the responsibilities of business in relation to human rights became prominent in the 1990s, as oil, gas, and mining companies expanded into increasingly difficult areas, and as the practice of off-shore production in clothing and footwear drew attention to poor working conditions in global supply chains.
 Flowing from these concerns two major initiatives were created.

 In August 1998, the UN Sub-Commission on the Promotion and Protection of Human Rights established a Working Group on Transnational Corporations.
-The Working Group similarly attempted to create standards for corporations’ human rights obligations.
+The Working Group similarly attempted to create standards for corporations' human rights obligations.
 By 2003 they completed the final draft of the "Norms on the Responsibilities of Transnational Corporations and Other Business Enterprises with Regard to Human Rights" (the Norms).
-While the Norms received support from some NGO’s, such as the Europe-Third World Centre (CETIM) or Amnesty International, the document encountered significant opposition from the business sector, and key influential states.
+While the Norms received support from some NGOs, such as the Europe-Third World Centre (CETIM) or Amnesty International, the document encountered significant opposition from the business sector, and key influential states.
 The Commission on Human Rights ultimately determined in 2004 that the framework had no legal standing.